From the

 by John H. Zobel

-From the Naval Institute Press
+Naval Institute Press

 “Naval aviation owes a lasting debt to Eugene Ely and his employer, Glenn Curtiss.
 And history owes a debt to John H. Zobel for his tremendous biography of the first airman to take off from and land aboard a ship.
 The product of meticulous research, it unravels more than a century of myths and mysteries and provides the definitive biography of Eugene Ely amid his era.”

-— Barrett Tillman, author, On Wave and Wing: The 100-Year Quest to Perfect the Aircraft Carrier
+Author, On Wave and Wing: The 100-Year Quest to Perfect the Aircraft Carrier

 “One of naval aviation’s earliest pioneers, Eugene B. Ely is best known for making the first shipboard aircraft takeoff and landing.
 Recognizing that Ely’s contribution could only be appreciated in the context of aviation’s growing pains prior to World War I, Zobel developed a two-part story: Ely’s all-too-short but hugely impactful aviation career, and an in-depth study of his contemporary flying pioneers.
 Exhaustively researched, well written, and historically accurate.”

-— Robert O. Harder, PhD, author, The Three Musketeers of the Army Air Forces: From Hitler’s Fortress Europa to Hiroshima and Nagasaki
+Author, The Three Musketeers of the Army Air Forces: From Hitler’s Fortress Europa to Hiroshima and Nagasaki

 “Through meticulous research and enthralling prose, Zobel captures the earliest moments of naval aviation and the competition to master flight on the eve of world war.
 Must-read for aviation enthusiasts and anyone looking for an authentic immersion into Eugene Ely’s all-too-brief life and the ‘heavier-than-air’ machines that transformed aviation, the U.S. Navy, and America — forever.”

-— Lt.
-Paul M. Donofrio, USN (Ret.), Vice Chair, Bank of America
+USN (Ret.), Vice Chair, Bank of America

 “This is an outstanding and pathbreaking biography, and a notable contribution to the historiography of early flight and the birth of naval aviation.
 Eugene Ely, one of the most significant of early aviators and the first aviator to fly from a ship, and then land upon one, has not previously had his life and accomplishments placed in a well-sourced and proper context.
 The result is a fitting tribute both to Ely and the late Mr. Zobel.”

-— Richard P. Hallion, PhD, aerospace historian
+Richard P. Hallion, PhD

 “One of the most skilled and experienced fliers in Glenn Curtiss’s exhibition squad, Eugene Ely was the first to take off from and land on two U.S. Navy warships in 1910 and 1911.
 John Zobel chronicles those remarkable achievements, among many during Ely’s brief flying career, in this outstanding biography, which will stand the test of time as the definitive treatment of the man who has earned everlasting fame as a pioneer of naval aviation.”